 Hike Mount Rainier

 Mount Rainier is the symbol of Washington State, shining like a beacon for those who are itching to get into the stunning Cascade Mountains.
 The best time to hike on and around Mount Rainier is from June through September, weather depending of course, when the snow has largely melted from the lower reaches and the weather is warmer and fairer.
 Throughout this summer period, all varieties of alpine wildflower will be in bloom, creating a carpet of rainbow colors as the backdrop to your exploration.
-It is possible to snowshoe some of the trails in the park, such as up to Panorama Point from Paradise, just be sure to go with a Park Ranger, who are available during certain times of the winter, or have a trained eye for areas prone to avalanche danger.
+It is possible to snowshoe some of the trails in the park, such as up to Panorama Point from Paradise, just be sure to go with a Park Ranger, an option available during certain times of the winter, or have a trained eye for areas prone to avalanche danger.
 While busier, the Visitor Centers at Sunrise and Paradise are great jumping off places to have beautiful day hikes, such as the Glacier Basin Loop in the north or the easier but equally stunning Nisqually Vista Trail in the south.
 Even the scenic drive along glacial rivers leading into the park makes a day trip to the area worth it.
 Dozens of awe-inspiring trails can be found throughout Mount Rainier National Park – check out the Washington Trails Association website to find a hike that fits your needs best!

 By Christa from Expedition Wildlife